Free California LLC Filings Are Over

 • The ability to go public

-Some of the drawbacks of corporations include higher cost, double taxation, and the fact that business losses are not tax-deductible.
-This structure is often chosen by entrepreneurs who want to raise money for their business concept and sell shares to investors.
+Some of the drawbacks of corporations include higher costs, double taxation, and the fact that business losses are not tax-deductible.
+However, entrepreneurs often choose this structure to raise money for their business concept and sell shares to investors.
 Learn more about corporations.

 Limited Partnership